&NOW 2021 Production Residency & Scholarship

 - Project Description (300 words max)

-- How will your project utilize FMC’s space (200 words max)
+- Local artists only: How will your project utilize FMC’s space (200 words max)

-- What production and postproduction equipment will your project require.
-Please review our rentals page www.factorymediacentre.ca/equipment-rentals and list the equipment we have available.
+- Local artists only: What production and postproduction equipment will your project require.
+Please review our rentals page (www.factorymediacentre.ca/equipment-rentals) and list the equipment we have available.

 - What public program would you to provide to FMC’s Hamilton community and how does this compliment your project?
 (150 words max)